Central Europe: Central European Time

+Although many countries in the areas variously defined as "Central Europe" use Central European Time, some (such as Lithuania) do not; and others within the time zone, such as Italy and Spain, are not usually considered part of Central Europe.

 In popular culture

 Central Europe is mentioned in the 35th episode of Lovejoy, entitled "The Prague Sun", filmed in 1992.
 While walking over the well-regarded and renowned Charles Bridge in Prague, the main character, Lovejoy, says: "I've never been to Prague before.
 Well, it is one of the great unspoiled cities in Central Europe.
 Notice: I said: 'Central', not 'Eastern'!
 The Czechs are a bit funny about that, they think of Eastern Europeans as turnip heads."

 Wes Anderson's Oscar-winning film The Grand Budapest Hotel depicts a fictional grand hotel located somewhere in Central Europe, which is in actuality modelled on the Grandhotel Pupp in Karlovy Vary in the Czech Republic.
 The film is a celebration of 1920s and 1930s Central Europe with its artistic splendor and societal sensibilities.